basecamp/kamal-site/docs/configuration/accessories.md

 ## [Copying files](#copying-files)

 You can specify files to mount into the container.
-The format is `local:remote` where `local` is the path to the file on the local machine and `remote` is the path to the file in the container.
+The format is `local:remote`, where `local` is the path to the file on the local machine and `remote` is the path to the file in the container.

 They will be uploaded from the local repo to the host and then mounted.